fedir/fedir.github.com/index.md

 [![](/assets/res/typo3ci.png)](http://certification.typo3.org/index.php?id=63)

+That's some articles I would like to share with You :

 {% for post in site.posts %}
 {{ post.date | date_to_string }} <a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a>
 {% endfor %}